 Personally, I’d mentally prepare myself for cancellation, while proceeding with plans as if Walt Disney World were going to reopen in time for my trip (even if I didn’t truly believe that).
 Make or “upgrade” FastPass+ or Advance Dining Reservations as others cancel, and see how things play out.
 If new discounts are released that are better, have those applied to your existing reservation (or cancel and rebook, depending upon how those offers are released).
 If subsequent closure extensions cause your trip to be cancelled, you’re not really out anything–other than the time you spent making said reservations and plans.

-Do you think Walt Disney World will reopen in April 2020?
+Do you think Walt Disney World will reopen by Summer 2020?
 If not, what’s your predicted date/month?
 Are you expecting modified operations once the closure ends?
 Do you agree or disagree with our advice and assessment?
 Any questions we can help you answer?
 Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!